MicrosoftDocs/azure-devops-docs/docs/pipelines/troubleshooting.md

 ### Parallel jobs not running

-There might be some scenarios where even after purchasing Microsoft-hosted parallel jobs, the releases still sit in queue and run one after the other.
+There might be some scenarios where even after purchasing Microsoft-hosted parallel jobs, your runs still sit in queue and run one after the other.

 The following scenarios won’t consume a parallel job:
 * If you use release pipelines or multi-stage YAML pipelines, then a run consumes a parallel job only when it's being actively deployed to a stage.
 While the release is waiting for an approval or a manual intervention, it does not consume a parallel job.